Til7701/nonel/README.md

 Many options are made available via the plugin, analogue to the command line options.
 The `./jpackage` folder is set as the resource folder for jpackage.
 It contains further configuration.

+To build this goal, run one of the following.
+Note that the differences are the second profile selected via -P and you can usually only build for the platform you are currently on:

+`mvn -P jpackage -P linux-deb clean compile javafx:jlink jpackage:jpackage`

+`mvn -P jpackage -P windows-exe clean compile javafx:jlink jpackage:jpackage`

-To build this goal, run: `mvn -P jpackage clean compile javafx:jlink jpackage:jpackage`
+`mvn -P jpackage -P app-image clean compile javafx:jlink jpackage:jpackage`

 ## Building a fat jar